 This phenomenal herb is used in Ayurvedic medicine, the traditional system of medicine from India.
-They used it to help increase vitality, energy, endurance and stamina, promote longevity, strengthen the immune system and offers incredible anti-stress properties.
+They used it to help increase vitality, energy, endurance and stamina.
+Additionally, it’s been used to promote longevity, strengthen the immune system and offers incredible anti-stress properties.

-Since ashwagandha is an adaptogenic, meaning it helps protect the body against various stresses, including physical, mental, or emotional stress, it is especially well suited to today’s hectic lifestyle.
+Due to the fact that ashwagandha is an adaptogenic, it is especially well suited to today’s hectic lifestyle.
+That’s because adaptogens help to protect the body against various stresses, including physical, mental, or emotional stress.

-Stress itself, whether physical or psychological, has an immunosuppressing effect, therefore it is essential to keep on top of it through lifestyle, diet and herbal practices.
+Stress itself, whether physical or psychological, has an immunosuppressing effect.
+Therefore it’s essential to keep on top of it through lifestyle, diet and herbal practices.

-Ashwagandha has immunomodulating effects that help boost the immune system and also help the body lower its cortisol levels.
+Undoubtedly, that’s where Ashwagandha comes in.
+It has immunomodulating effects that help boost the immune system and also help the body lower its cortisol levels.
 Combine it with other calming and supportive herbs such as Rhodiola, reishi, Siberian ginseng, chamomile or skullcap.